lockfale/Malicious_Containers_Workshop/labs_walk_thru.md

 ```

 Note: Replace \<id\> below with the container id from the output of the above command.
-  - Tip: you usually only need the first few letters.
+  - Tip: you usually only need the first few letters of the id for Docker to locate.

 ```
 docker start <id>